section-engineering-education/engineering-education/articles/rendering-html-pages-as-a-http-server-response-using-node-js/index.md

 Check this [guide](/engineering-education/beginner-guide-to-npm/) to learn more about using NPM.

-- Create a Node.js project/directory.
-Initialize the project within the directory you have created.
+- Create a Node.js project directory and initialize the project within this directory.
 Use `npm init -y` to automatically initialize this Node.js project.
 - Install the Express.js framework using `npm install express`.
 Check this [guide](/engineering-education/express/) to learn more about of Express.js.
 - We will create a server using Express.js.
-You may want to hook the server with Nodemon.
-It is an optional package (installed globally) which automatically restarts the server after saving server-side code changes.
+It is important to hook the server with Nodemon.
+Nodemon is an optional package (installed globally) which automatically restarts the server after saving server-side code changes.
 Go ahead and install Nodemon using `npm install -g nodemon`.
 Check this [guide](https://www.npmjs.com/package/nodemon) to learn more about Nodemon.

 ### Rendering inline Html elements as HTTP responses